MattJGlick/jekyll-now/_posts/2017-03-22-office-quotes-twitter-bot.md

 ![heroku cron](/images/heroku-cron.png)

 However, I didn't want to have it tweet every single hour.
 I wouldn't be able to keep up with the need for new quotes constantly.
-So every hour it has a 30% chance of tweeting.
+So every hour it has a 30% chance of tweeting (Update, this was pulled into an env var to allow for easier updating).
 Which adds a nice bit of randomization to the bot.

 Once the tweeting on a random interval was handled, it was good to go!
 It's now live at [https://twitter.com/OfficeQuotesBot](https://twitter.com/OfficeQuotesBot).
 Now I just need to amass some twitter followers!

 ## Ideas to improve
-- Pull the randomization at which it tweets out into an env var.
+- ~~Pull the randomization at which it tweets out into an env var.~~ Implemented